The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Gravitational perturbations in the perturbative limit

 General tensors of rank at least 2 on the $(d-2)$-sphere $\mathbb{S}^{d-2}$ can be uniquely decomposed in their tensorial, vectorial and scalar components.
 That is the case of general perturbations $h_{\mu\nu}=\delta g_{\mu\nu}$ of a $d-$dimensional spherically symmetric metric like (\ref{schwarz}).
 For such metric we have then scalar, vectorial and (for $d>4$) tensorial gravitational perturbations.

 Each type of perturbation is described in terms of master variables $\Psi_a(r,t)$ (the subscript $a$ indicates the kind of perturbation).
-In Einstein gravity, each master variable obeys a second order differential equation (``master equation''): \be \frac{\partial^2 \Psi_a}{\partial x^2} - \frac{\partial^2 \Psi_a }{\partial t^2} = V_a \left[ f(r)\right] \Phi_a. \ee This ``master equation'' is given in terms of the tortoise coordinate $x$ for the metric (\ref{schwarz}) defined by \be dx = \frac{dr}{f(r)}, \ee and of a potential $V_a \left[ f(r) \right]$ that depends on the kind of perturbation one considers \cite{ik03a}: $V_{\textsf{S}}, V_{\textsf{V}}, V_{\textsf{T}}$.
+In Einstein gravity, each master variable obeys a second order differential equation (``master equation''): \be \frac{\partial^2 \Psi_a}{\partial x^2} - \frac{\partial^2 \Psi_a }{\partial t^2} = V_a \left[ f(r)\right] \Psi_a. \ee This ``master equation'' is given in terms of the tortoise coordinate $x$ for the metric (\ref{schwarz}) defined by \be dx = \frac{dr}{f(r)}, \ee and of a potential $V_a \left[ f(r) \right]$ that depends on the kind of perturbation one considers \cite{ik03a}: $V_{\textsf{S}}, V_{\textsf{V}}, V_{\textsf{T}}$.
 We assume the time dependence of the master variables to be of the form \be \Psi(x,t) = e^{i\omega t} \psi(x), \ee such that $\frac{\partial\Psi}{\partial t} = i\omega \Psi$ (for simplicity we drop the subscript $a$).
 In this way the master equation (\ref{pot}) may be written in Schr\"odinger form, for a generic potential $V,$ as \be \frac{d^2 \psi}{d\, x^2} + \omega^2 \psi = V \left[ f(r) \right] \psi. \ee

 In the presence of higher derivative corrections in the lagrangian, one still has spherically symmetric black holes of the form (\ref{schwarz}) and the same type of gravitational perturbations.
 The master equation obeyed by each perturbation variable may change, though: generically, it may become a higher order differential equation.
-But for the specific case of an action with corrections quadratic in the Riemann tensor it has been shown that, perturbing the field equations, one also obtains for each perturbation variable a second order master equation like (\ref{potential0}).
+But for static black holes in $d-$dimensional Lovelock gravity of arbitrary order it has been shown \cite{Takahashi:2009xh,Takahashi:2010ye} that, perturbing the field equations, one also obtains for each perturbation variable a second order master equation like (\ref{potential0}).

+Concretely, the master equation and the corresponding higher-derivative corrected potential have been obtained for tensorial perturbations of black holes with leading $\a$ corrections in string theory \cite{Moura:2006pz,Moura:2012fq}.